ApsaraDB/PolarDB-for-PostgreSQL/README.md

 We extend a tool named as pgxc_ctl from PG-XC/PG-XL open source project to support cluster management, such as configuration generation, configuration modification, cluster initialization, starting/stopping nodes, and switchover, etc. Its detail usage can be found [deployment](/doc/polardb/deployment.md).

 * download source code
-* install dependency packages (use Centos as an example)
+* install dependent packages (use Centos as an example)

 ```bash
 sudo yum install libzstd-devel libzstd zstd cmake openssl-devel protobuf-devel readline-devel libxml2-devel libxslt-devel zlib-devel bzip2-devel lz4-devel snappy-devel
 ```
-* setting mutual trust
+* set up ssh login without password
-Call ssh-copy-id command to setting mutual trust, then no need input password when use pgxc_ctl.
+Call ssh-copy-id command to configure ssh so that no password is needed when using pgxc_ctl.

 ```bash
 ssh-copy-id username@IP